mgussekloo/laravel-facet-filter/README.md

 ### Custom facets

-You can define a custom Facet class (and other custom attributes) for your facets.
+You can provide custom attributes and an optional custom [Facet class](src/Models/Facet.php) in the definitions.

 ``` php
 public static function facetDefinitions()